 retest

-the same test applied to a punched sample from the same dried blood spot (DBS) specimen to obtain replicate results as part of the activity within the newborn screening laboratory process
+the same test applied to a punched sample from the same dried blood spot specimen to obtain replicate results as part of the activity within the newborn screening laboratory process

 Project: NBS06, NBS07, NBS10